learnwithveeru/Core_Java_Basic/Java_Interview.md

 •	Instance variables can be accessed directly from Instance area.
 But cannot be accessed directly from static area.
 •	But by using object reference we can access instance variables from static area.
 •	For the instance variables it is not required to perform initialization JVM will always provide default values.
+•	Instance variables also known as object level variables or attributes.